-A trading journal is a log (normally a spreadsheet) that you use to record your trades.
+A trading journal is a log (normally a spreadsheet or a software) that you use to record your trades.
 Let’s call it a database of all your trades.
 You can later reflect upon earlier trades and thus evaluate yourself.
 It’s a fantastic tool to create a good feedback loop – a prerequisite for successful trading.
 Feedback is the most important thing in improvement!

 Why trading journals are useful – why use it